-Failure to receive deductions for interest payments may adversely affect the REIT's cash flows, results of operations and financial condition principal and interest.
+Failure to receive deductions for interest payments may adversely affect the REIT's cash flows, results of operations and financial condition

+In the course of the acquisition of the properties, the REIT entered into financing transactions with third parties and affiliates.
+These debt financing agreements will require the REIT to pay principal and interest.
 There are several rules in German tax laws restricting the tax deductibility of interest expenses for corporate income and municipal trade tax purposes.
 Such rules have been changed considerably on several occasions in recent past.
 As a result, major uncertainties exist as to the interpretation and application of such rules, which are not yet clarified by the tax authorities and the tax courts.
-The tax deductibility of interest expenses depends on, among other things, the details of the security structure for debt financings, the annual amount of tax net-debt interest, the amounts and terms of shareholder or affiliate financings and the REIT's general tax structure.
+The tax deductibility of interest expenses depends on, among other things, the details of the security structure for debt financings, the annual amount of tax net-debt interest, the amounts and terms of unitholder or affiliate financings and the REIT's general tax structure.
 There is a risk of additional taxes being triggered on the rental income and capital gains in case the tax authorities or the tax courts adopt deviating views on the above.
 If this were the case, this would result in a higher tax burden and, consequently, could have a material adverse effect on the REIT's cash flows, financial condition and results of operations and ability to pay distributions on the Units.